-Retention and acquisition of skilled personnel
+Retention and Acquisition of Skilled Personnel

-The loss of any member of the Company's management team and high levels of turnover among staff could have a material adverse effect on its business and results of operations.
-In addition, an inability to hire, or the increased costs of new personnel, including members of executive management, could have a material adverse effect on the Company's business and operating results.
 The Company generally depends upon a relatively small number of employees to develop, market, sell and support its products.
-The launch of the Company's sector focused product lines requires the Company to find, hire and retain additional capable employees who can understand, explain, market and sell its products.
+As the Company maintains a lean work force, loss of any member of the Company's management team or skilled professionals and high levels of turnover among staff could have a material adverse effect on its business and results of operations.
+In addition, an inability to hire, or the increased costs of new personnel, could have a material adverse effect on the Company's business and operating results.
+The launch of the Company's new product lines requires the Company to find, hire and retain additional capable employees who can understand, develop, explain, market and sell its products.
 The lack of capable and skilled employees may result in an inability to secure new sales contracts.
-The design of biogas upgrading systems for customers and the fulfillment of sales made requires highly skilled technical employees trained in matters from supply chain management through to commissioning and servicing of the Company's biogas upgrading systems.
+The design of biogas upgrading systems for customers and the fulfillment of sales made require highly skilled technical employees trained in matters from supply chain management through to commissioning and servicing of the Company's biogas upgrading systems.
 There is intense competition for capable personnel in all these areas and the Company may not be successful in attracting, training, integrating, motivating, or retaining new personnel, vendors, or subcontractors for these required functions.
 New employees often require significant training and, in many cases, take significant time before they achieve full productivity.
-As a result, the Company may incur additional costs to attract and retain employees, including expenditures related to salaries, benefits and compensation expenses related to equity awards, and may lose new employees into new jurisdictions, it will need to attract and recruit skilled employees in those areas.
-Our costs of attracting and retaining key personnel may also increase as a result of shortages of qualified candidates as well as overall wage and general inflation.
+As a result, the Company may incur additional costs to attract and retain employees, including expenditures related to salaries, benefits and compensation expenses related to equity awards, and may lose new employees to its competitors or other companies before it realizes the benefit of its investment in recruiting and training them.
+In addition, as the Company moves into new jurisdictions, it will need to attract and recruit skilled employees in those areas.
+Our costs of attracting and retaining key personnel may also increase as a result of shortages of qualified candidates as well as o

-Competition in the biogas upgrading industry
+Competition in the Biogas Upgrading Industry

 While RNG continues to gain traction globally as a tool to displace and decarbonize natural gas consumed with supportive regulations and incentives, the biogas upgrading industry has new competitive entrants and established competitors moving into new markets.
 It is a swiftly changing environment in which nimble competitors with versatile and cost-effective products are able to capture market opportunities as they arise.
-While the Company has been a pioneer and an early leader in this industry, and it offers and deploys multiple core biogas upgrading technologies compared to most of its competitors who offer and deploy only one, there is no assurance that its products will continue to be attractive to customers, that its optimized Cascade product line will be suitable for any type of RNG project or that it will be able to expand into new markets to increase sales.
+While the Company has been a pioneer and an early leader in this industry, and it offers and deploys multiple core biogas upgrading technologies compared to most of its competitors who offer and deploy only one, there is no assurance that its products will continue to be attractive to customers, that its optimized Cascade product line or its compelling new product line for landfill gas will be suitable for any type of RNG project or that it will be able to expand into new markets to increase sales.
 With many new competitors in all markets and with diverse product offerings, price competition is increasing.
 There can be no assurance that the Company will be able to secure new sales, continue to increase its sales or maintain the profitability of its sales.

-Technology failure
+Technology Failure